fbpx

 74 percent pie chart

-Chemotherapy is the most common mesothelioma treatment.
+Mesothelioma chemotherapy is the most common treatment for this cancer.
 Approximately 74% of diagnosed mesothelioma patients received chemotherapy.

 The mesothelioma chemotherapy drugs are: